Hack-Rx/Corona-War/README.md

 1. stat.php : Contains the code for displaying the data from the Firebase when the User enters the key.
 2. Read.js : Contains the backend code for retreiving the fields of the entered key from the Firebase database.

+# Commit 7
+modified 1 file (query.py)

+Fuctions -

+1. Implemented twilio api to send text message to users the key generated and also updating them about the updates on the inference results.